Genaios/TextMachina/README.md

 Once installed, you are ready to use ![icon](https://github.com/Genaios/TextMachina/blob/main/assets/typewriter.png?raw=true) for building MGT datasets either using the [CLI](text_machina/src/cli.py) or programmatically.

 ### 📟 Using the CLI
 The first step is to define a YAML configuration file or a directory tree containing YAML files.
-Look the [examples](etc/examples) folder to be familiar with the configurations.
+Read the [examples/learning](etc/examples/learning) files to learn how to define configuration using different providers and extractors for different tasks.
+Take a look to [examples/use_cases](etc/examples/use_cases) to see configurations for specific use cases.

 Then, we can call the *explore* and *generate* endpoints of ![icon](https://github.com/Genaios/TextMachina/blob/main/assets/typewriter.png?raw=true)'s CLI.
 The *explore* endpoint allows to inspect a small generated dataset using an specific configuration through an interactive interface.
 For instance, let's suppose we want to check how an MGT detection dataset generated using *[XSum](https://huggingface.co/datasets/EdinburghNLP/xsum)* news articles and *gpt-3.5-turbo-instruct* looks like, and compute some metrics: